szabikr/sandbox-node/env-playground/README.md

 Learning to use environment variables.

+[The Twelve-Factor App guidance's third point](https://12factor.net/config) recommends loading all environment level configuration from and external source such as an env file.

+### Usage

 - Run by `$ node -r dotenv/config server.js` which reads environment variables from `.env` file

 Alternatively